squidgy617/BrawlCodes/README.md

 This code allows you to specify items to be replaced with other items whenever they spawn.
 For example, by default the code has a line to replace the Cracker Launcher with a Capsule, so whenever a Cracker Launcher would spawn a Capsule will spawn instead.

 The code is designed to be easy to edit.
 To add more items to be replaced, simply copy the line with the `%replaceItem()` call and change the parameters - the first parameter is the item ID to replace, and the second is the item ID to replace it with.

+## Team Glow CSS Toggle (Team Glow Only Version)
+This is a modified version of the code `[Legacy TE] Team Glow CSS Toggle (Team Glow Only Version) [PyotrLuzhin, Fracture, Yohan1044]` which adds the Team Glow option to builds like Legacy TE and Project+.
+This version makes it so that Team Glow is the _only_ team battle option, making the vanilla team mode inaccessible.
+Useful if you don't have team recolors for every fighter in your build.
+If your build has the original code in it, it should be replaced with this one.